Bridge House (Albany, Georgia)

-The home's cellars were used during the American Civil War for a meat packing operation to feed Confederate soldiers, and ground were used as for the slaughter of thousands of cows, hogs and sheep that were pickled in barrels.
+The home's cellars were used during the American Civil War for a meat packing operation to feed Confederate soldiers, and the grounds were used as for the slaughter of thousands of cows, hogs and sheep that were pickled in barrels.

 On the second floor is a room known as "Tift's Hall" that was made into a theater.
 It was described as the social center of Albany.
 Tift hired artists from New York to decorate the hall's walls and ceilings with ornate frescoes.
 The room was used to host actors, hold dances, stage plays, and was also used for Ku Klux Klan meetings.

 In 1887, Nelson Tift sold his bridge rights to Dougherty County, which later built a new bridge south of the Bridge House.
 The building was home for several decades to an auto parts store, and following the Flood of 1994, was purchased by Dougherty County as part of downtown Albany's redevelopment.
 The Bridge House was meticulously restored under the direction of David Maschke, a local architect, and reopened as the Albany Welcome Center in August 2008.